datanav/docs/configuration.rst

 General
 =======

-The *Sesam* service is configured using one or more *JSON* files.
-These configuration files can be imported through the service API, e.g. using the ``sesam`` command line client.
-They can also be created and edited using the Sesam Management Studio.
+The *Sesam* service is configured using one or more `JSON <https://en.wikipedia.org/wiki/JSON>`_ files.
+These configuration files can be imported through the service API, e.g. using the ``sesam`` :doc:`command line client <commandlineclient>`.
+They can also be created and edited using the :doc:`Sesam Management Studio <management-studio>`.

 Conceptually, the configuration files contains definitions for *Systems* and *Pipes*.

 The configuration is a *JSON array* of :ref:`system <system_section>` and :ref:`pipe configurations <pipe_section>`.
 The configuration :doc:`entities <entitymodel>` are
 *JSON objects* of the form:

-It should be noted that all ``_id`` property values must be unique across across the solution.
-This means unique within the *sesam.conf.json* file but also across all files when a multiple file configuration is used.

 ::